frlinh/pyber-analysis/README.md

 The Pyber ride-sharing data shows that the average fares in urban cities were typically lower than in suburban and rural cities.

 ![Ride_Count_Data](https://github.com/frlinh/pyber-analysis/blob/4796f5ae0646f15c5042490159e72e676bbe9bf0/Resources/Fig2.png)
 The ride count chart shows that there is one outlier in the urban ride count data.
-In addition, the average number of rides in the rural cities is about 3 times lower per city than in suburban cities and 4 times lower per city than in urban cities.
+The chart also shows that the average number of rides in the rural cities is about 3 times lower per city than in suburban cities and 4 times lower per city than in urban cities.

 ![Ride_Fare_Data](https://github.com/frlinh/pyber-analysis/blob/4796f5ae0646f15c5042490159e72e676bbe9bf0/Resources/Fig3.png)
 The ride fare chart shows that the average fare for rides in rural cities is about $5 more per ride than in suburban cities and about $10 more per ride than in urban cities.